Climate and Average Weather Year Round in Santa Ana California, United States

 Santa Ana experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.4 months, from June 28 to October 7, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
-The muggiest day of the year is August 22, with muggy conditions 14% of the time.
+The month with the most muggy days in Santa Ana is August, with 4.2 days that are muggy or worse.

 The least muggy day of the year is March 2, when muggy conditions are essentially unheard of.